 If you visit in late April and early May then you have a chance to see the new born calves in close company with their mothers.

 Climb Castle Rock

-The climb involves areas of scrambling up rocks with metal handholds and climbing a ladder.
+The climb involves areas of scrambling up rocks with metal handholds and climbing a 7 metre ladder.
 It should therefore only be attempted by those with adequate fitness.

 The hike passes through beautiful dense forest, along winding trails.
-Once at the top, a glass walkway takes you around the massive granite boulders that make up the ‘castle’ at the top.
+Once at the top, the Granite Skywalk is a glass walkway that takes you around the massive boulder that makes up the ‘castle’ at the top.

 Head up around sunrise or sunset for the most amazing views over the endless farmland surrounding the national park.
 If you want a nice relaxed experience then check out this tour which includes transport, lunch and a wine tasting!

 Albany is a top spot for fishing all manner of species.
 The annual salmon run is a real highlight and attracts people from all over.